TheLickIn13Keys/omi-webapp/README.md

 ## 🚀 Project Description

 Omi Friend is a companion application designed to work with the Omi device, a continuous audio recorder.
 The Omi device records everything it hears and sends the audio to your phone.
-Our application aims to improve upon the existing Omi app by providing more accurate transcriptions, better speaker detection, and advanced analysis through various plugins.
+This application aims to improve upon the existing Omi app by providing more accurate transcriptions, better speaker detection, and advanced analysis through various plugins.

 Key features include:
 - Improved transcription using Gladia's Wisper-Zero model